 5. Your Tenant Is a Victim of Domestic Violence

-In addition, domestic violence victims have the following special rental provisions.
+In addition, victims have the following special rental provisions.

-- Protection from termination.
-It’s illegal for landlords to refuse to rent to rental prospects that have been domestic violence victims.
+- Protection from early termination.
+It’s illegal for landlords to refuse to rent to rental prospects that have been victims.

 - Change of locks.
-Landlords have 24 hours to change rental locks after being notified by a tenant who’s been a domestic violence victim.
-If you don’t, your tenant may then make the changes themselves.
+Landlords have 24 hours to change rental unit locks after being notified by a renter who’s been a victim of such violence.
+If the landlord doesn't, their tenant may then make the changes themselves.

+Understanding the justified and unjustified reasons for breaking a rental lease early will help protect your investment property.
 If you own a rental property in California, it can seem daunting to need to navigate every intricacy of state and local landlord-tenant law.
-Not to mention dealing with the ever increasing expectations of today’s tenant.
-Feeling confused about what to do?
-Give Mike Dunfee Group a call!
-We have the expertise to help you manage your property.
+Not to mention dealing with the ever-increasing expectations of today’s tenants.